-Why Home Exchange?
+What is a Home Exchange?

 Home exchanging (also known as home swapping) is trading your home with another traveler.
 You stay in their home and they stay in yours.
-Why would you want…?

-How Does it Work?
+How Does It Work?

 Who Can Home Exchange?